 Best quality desktop sharing usually produces a clear desktop stream, allowing us to even watch high-definition contents played on the remote computer as comfortably as if we were right there.
 On the other hand, high speed desktop sharing evidently improves the speed, the quality, though, drops a bit.
-Choosing between the two options depends mostly on the nature of your work, however, high speed desktop control proffers as the obvious choice for quick remote assistance.
+Choosing between the two options, quality or speed optimized, depends mostly on the nature of your work, however, speed optimized desktop control proffers as the obvious choice for quick remote assistance.

 Remote system information for quick troubleshooting

 Another nifty feature for fast tech agents provides vital information about the remote system, such as its CPU, memory and data drives, all on-going processes and applications, and other crucial hardware and software information upon a click of a button.